JosueG15/willdom_codechallenge/README.md

 ## Linter

-This project use eslint with the cypress plugin, you need to have installed the eslint extension to use the linder.
+This project uses eslint with the cypress plugin, you need to have installed the eslint extension to use the linter.
 To run eslint, you need to execute the following command:

 ```sh